ajgifford/keepwatching-types/docs/account-types.md

 **Optional Fields:**

 - `name?: string` - New display name
-- `image?: string` - New profile image URL
+- `image?: string | null` - New profile image URL (can be set to null to remove the image)
 - `defaultProfileId?: number` - New default profile ID

 **Usage Examples:**